 - Property destruction, including setting fires and purposefully destroying property.

-- Deceit or theft, including lying, breaking into someone else’s property with the intent to steal, and shoplifting.
+- Deceit or theft, including lying, shoplifting, and breaking into someone else’s property with the intent to steal.

 - Serious violations of rules, including breaking family rules, running away from home, and frequently skipping school before the age of 13.